alexander-milne/RES_NumberOfFloors/README.md

 ## Description
 This project calculates the number of possible combinations in a theoretical apartment block where there are 2 types of apartments.

-1-> Large appartments, these take up 2 floors
+1-> Large apartments, these take up 2 floors

-2-> Small appartments, these take up 1 floor
+2-> Small apartments, these take up 1 floor

 ### Example 1
-An appartment block with 4 floors has 5 possible combinations:
+An apartment block with 4 floors has 5 possible combinations:

 1. ssss
 1. lss